 Shaun: The first would have been an official transparent PSP.
 Give me any cartridge-based console and I’d have clear instructions inside with a little bottle of isopropyl and cotton buds so you can clean the cartridge pins properly!
 And last of all, the OG GameBoys would have at the minimum an official front-lit screen like the GameBoy Advance SP, ideally backlit though if I would have had my way!

 Thanks very much to Shaun for taking the time to chat with me for this edition of Let’s Talk Retro.
-If you’re feeling in a crafty mood after reading all about Shaun’s creations, then why not take a listen to our podcast episode with hardware hacker and inventor Dr. Tom Tilley, the inventor of the world’s largest Game & Watch!
+If you’re feeling in a crafty mood after reading all about Shaun’s creations, then take a listen to Episode 072 of the Retrospect Podcast where we talk to Shaun about building everything from the Casestation to the WoodBoy Color and beyond!